-Written proof of the costs incurred by a care provider, which must at least contain the following information: the name, address and profession of the care provider, invoice date, date on which the care was provided and a description of that care and the name and date of birth of the insured party.
-An invoice also has to comply with the statutory requirements for claiming the care.
+Written proof of the costs incurred by a care provider, which shall at least contain the following information: the name, address and profession of the care provider, invoice date, date on which the care was provided and description of that care and the name and date of birth of the insured party.
+An invoice (also referred to as account or bill) also has to comply with the statutory requirements for claiming the care.
 A quotation, an advance bill, reminder or demand does not constitute an invoice.